Relativist1/Gallifray/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 ## About

-**Gallifray** is a geometric modelling and parameter estimation framework for Black hole images for EHT including VLBI developed for using Event Horizon Telescope results or in general for radio interferometry.
-The framework utilizes the usage emcee for bayesian analysis and MCMC sampling and eht-imaging library for radio interferometric syntheic data manipulation.
+**Gallifray** is a geometric modelling and parameter estimation framework for Black hole images from EHT including VLBI.
+Gallifray has been developed for the purpose of utilizing the Event Horizon Telescope results to perform analysis.
+Its uses can be extended to general radio interferometry.
+The framework utilizes emcee library for bayesian analysis and MCMC sampling, along with eht-imaging library for radio interferometric synthetic data manipulation.
->>>>>>> c87ca2768af770ad7a12c5d85154c9b3afd34a99

 This version of the library is an early release, so please feel free to make an issue or submit a pull request.
 <br>